-Josa: To be honest, we haven’t had any major downs – I think because we are always so candid with each other and won’t let anything become more than it should be.
+Josa: To be honest, we haven’t had any major downs.
+I think because we are always so candid with each other and won’t let anything become more than it should be.
 Our recent 6-month anniversary was definitely one of the most precious moments we’ve shared.
-As I walked into the Jaime’s kitchen that morning (under the pretence of a coffee) she had set up flowers, a framed photo of us from the shoot, and a handwritten letter that made me cry in the best way possible.
+As I walked into Jaime’s kitchen that morning (under the pretense of a coffee), she had set up flowers, a framed photo of us from the shoot, and a handwritten letter that made me cry in the best way possible.
 She was crying, too, and it was the first time we both said we love each other.
 I’d written something which set off tears from both of us again.
 That morning was slow, precious, and so delicious.

-DWH: It’s obvious that you have a very sweet relationship.
+It’s apparent that you have a very sweet relationship.
 How has building a relationship in such a political time in Australia been for you both?

 A note from the Photographer:

 A few years ago, my girlfriend, Jade, and I had our own no-reason couples shoot and I will forever treasure those images.
 They were the perfect capture of us just as we were at the time.
 With zero pressure to be anything other than just memories.
 I love that I got the chance to deliver images that serve the same purpose for Josa and Jaime.